Here are my 5 Top Ideas for introducing and teaching poetry

 - Poetry Notebooks: I use poetry notebooks every year.
 This is where my poetry elements, and more.
 It is something we set up at the beginning of the year and progresses throughout the year.
 It becomes very meaningful for them.
 This is the item I use for setting mine up, it is helpful and that I focus on different types of poetry throughout the year.

 - Read Poetry together as a class:Choose a few poems for your students to read.
 Encourage them to pick out themes, meanings, and other literary devices.
 You may also want to introduce several types of poems, such as haiku’s and acrostic poetry, for example.

 - Have your students do poetry projects: Encourage your students to write an essay on the poems you learn about it.
 If you want to take a more creative approach to this, you might also have them do a poster project, illustration, diorama, collage or any other creative project that will allow them to show what the poem means to them.

 - Encourage students to write their own poems: Perhaps the most fun way to introduce poetry to children is by encouraging them to write a poem of their own.
 They can either write their poems in their Poetry Notebooks or they can put them on poster boards to share with the class.

-My Favorite Poetry Resources
+My Top 5 Favorite Teaching Poetry Resources

-This is a new unit I put together this year that is more interactive.
+- Poetry Interactive Notebook: This is a new unit I put together this year that is more interactive.
 I love it because it really allows students to take pride and LOVE poetry with all the components!
 It is created to have all the pages fit perfectly into a composition notebook!
 It even contains my very popular Flip Book!
 The great thing about this is you can have your students use it all year or focus on working on it during your poetry unit of study!
-Poetry Interactive Notebook

 This post may contain affiliate links for your convenience.
 View our full disclosure policy here.